How do you measure a child’s worth?

 I am asking folks to be mindful that championing “merit-based enrollment” and supporting racial equity are two activities that exist in direct opposition of one another.
 While many folks don’t know it, “merit” is an inherently racist construct designed and centered on white supremacist framing that justifies who is and isn’t worthy of education, safety, justice, empathy… basically humanity.

-When we say some children “deserve” access to quality education, we are also inherently saying children some don’t.
+When we say some children “deserve” access to quality education, we are also inherently saying some children don’t.
 When we say some schools are “academic” we are saying other schools aren’t.
-When we say some cultures value education, we are saying some cultures don’t.
+When we say some cultures value education, we are saying other cultures don’t.

 Experts in critical race theory call this binary thinking: Black vs. White, good vs. bad, safe vs unsafe.
 These are all ways we racially code our world based on implied beliefs that privilege whiteness.